albertogp71/qLDPCsim/README.md

 - **simulate**: simulation execution and error statistics evaluation.
 - **PCMlibrary**: a library of parity check matrix pairs (Hx, Hz).
 - **decoders**: qLDPC decoders.
-- **logical_ops_from_checks**: generation of logical ops for detecting failures.
+- **gf2math**: some useful GF(2) functions.

-Please be aware that qLDPCsim is at an initial development stage -- code stability is not guaranteed!
+Note that qLDPCsim is work in progress -- code stability is not guaranteed!

 ## Installation